Srub: Style and themes

-"For me, 'Srub' isn’t about stories of crazed devils.
+For me, Srub isn't about stories about crazed devils.
 It is the devils.
-And if a foreigner, for instance, hasn’t wandered through overgrown paths in the twilight, they’ll never truly see those devils in the music.
-But those who do see them - they can express themselves perfectly well in Russian.
-I’m sure of it.
-It’s like country music in Russian.
-To me, it’s unthinkable.
+And if a foreigner, for instance, has never walked muddy paths through the weeds at dusk, he will never see these devils in the music.
+And anyone who does see them, he speaks Russian quite well.
+I'm sure of it.
+It's like country music in Russian.
+It's mindless for me.
 Impossible."